thillairam007/terroristAttack_EDA_CVIP-datascience/README.md

-# Exploratory Data Analysis (EDA) - Terrorism Dataset
+# Exploratory Data Analysis (EDA) - for Terrorism Dataset

 This project performs Exploratory Data Analysis (EDA) on the terrorism dataset to extract meaningful insights and patterns.
 The analysis aims to uncover trends, identify high-risk regions, understand attack characteristics, and potentially reveal factors that contribute to terrorist activities.